ebourg/jsign/README.md

 Jsign is free to use and licensed under the Apache License version 2.0.

 ## Features
-* Platform independent signing of Windows executables, DLLs, Microsoft Installers (MSI) and scripts (PowerShell, VBScript, JScript, WSF)
+* Platform independent signing of Windows executables, DLLs, Microsoft Installers (MSI), Cabinet files (CAB) and scripts (PowerShell, VBScript, JScript, WSF)
 * Timestamping with retries and fallback on alternative servers (RFC 3161 and Authenticode protocols supported)
 * Supports multiple signatures per file, for all file types
 * Hashing algorithms: MD5, SHA-1, SHA-256, SHA-384 and SHA-512